FinweLtd/orion360-sdk-basic-hello-ios/README.md

 	pod install ↵

-If CocoaPods is not installed, the following error log will be shown on terminal
+If CocoaPods is not installed, the following error log will be shown on terminal.

 	-bash: pod: command not found

-### CocoaPods installation guide:
+### CocoaPods installation guide

 On terminal type, the following command and press Return key.